Another Body Recovered Amid Wildfire In Butte County, Death Toll Rises To 15

 Sheriff Honea told the community Monday that it will take time for evacuated areas to reopen to residents as emergency crews are still working to contain active fires and clean up downed power lines and trees.
 He did say the department is moving more quickly than it did in 2018 with the Camp Fire, and they are working on developing a program for citizens to be escorted by law enforcement up to their property.

-Damage assessment is also underway, and officials say at least 400 homes have been destroyed so far.
+Damage assessment is also underway, and officials say at least 376 homes have been destroyed so far along with two schools.
 Honea said the sheriff’s department will be getting help from the Alameda County Sheriff’s Office’s drone to survey the damage and make an aerial map that will be made public.

 Law enforcement is also cracking down on people illegally entering evacuation zones.
 Honea announced two more arrests during a press conference Monday, bringing the total number of people arrested to eight.
 The sheriff emphasized that his department is taking the job of protecting evacuated property seriously.